 At the end of the lease's term, you'll typically have an option to buy the vehicle.

-If you're in the market for an auto loan, follow this link to compare loans on LendingTree.
+If you're in the market for an auto loan, use this calculator to find out what you can afford.

 A 401(k) is an employer-sponsored retirement saving plan that was essentially invented to replace expensive corporate pensions.